-If you’re hoping to get a long life out of your garage doors, there are steps you can take to keep them running, and looking, like new.
+If you’re hoping to get a long life out of your garage doors, there are steps you can take to keep them operating and looking like new.

-Although a garage door technician should be the only one to perform any major maintenance, these nine tips are things you can look for to expand the life of your doors!
+Although a garage door technician should be the only one to perform any major maintenance, these 10 tips can help you extend the life of your doors.

-- Test your garage door’s balance by disconnecting the opener and pulling the release handle.
+To test the balance on your doors, disconnect the opener and pull its release handle.
 Manually move the door halfway up.
 If the door doesn’t stay in place, you should call a professional and have them make proper adjustments to the door’s balance.

-- You will need to replace your door’s rollers every seven years.
-Bi-annually inspections are a great way to ensure your rollers are in proper form.
-Upon your inspections, if you notice any damaged rollers, replace them immediately.
+You will need to replace your doors’ rollers about every seven years.
+Bi-annual inspections are a great way to ensure your rollers are in proper form.
+If you notice any damaged rollers, have them replaced immediately.

-- Even when your garage door is moving properly and isn’t making any sound, you should grease your garage doors once a year.
-Lubricate any moving parts including the opener’s chain or screw and the overhead springs.
+Even when your garage doors are moving properly and aren’t making any unwanted sounds, you should lubricate them once a year.
+Lubricate any moving parts, including the opener’s chain or screw and the overhead springs.

-- Check your garage door’s cables and if you notice any broken strands or damage near the bottom roller bracket, it’s time to call a professional to have them fixed.
+Check your garage doors’ cables and if you notice any broken strands or damage near the bottom roller bracket of them, it’s time to call a professional to have them fixed.

 Test the safety features on your garage door opener a few times a year by placing an object (a piece of wood or a brick) in the path of each door.